Everything I felt was of no importance compared to the grandness of this place

 Darkness.
 The first thing I saw was darkness.
-My phone was blinking beside my pillow while playing Where Have You Gone by Carousel.
-I thought about snoozing it but I realized I had to force myself up because I had important things to do.
+My phone woke me with the sound of Where Have You Gone by Carousel.
+I thought about snoozing it but willed myself to get up.
+If I wanted to see the sunrise, I had to be there early.

-It was still dark when we arrived at the Manohara Hotel and the sky showed signs of rain.
-We were given a torch and a sarong before we could enter the gates of Borobudur.
+It was dark when we arrived at the Manohara Hotel.
+The sky showed signs of rain.
+We were each handed a torch and a sarong before we entered the gates of Borobudur.

-While I was asked to pay a hefty sum to enter, Budi said he did not need to pay to get inside.
-I asked why and he mentioned that he used to work there for many years and know most of the staff.
+While I was asked to pay a fee to enter, Budi said he didn’t need to pay to get inside because he used to work there for many years and know most of the staff.

 Budi found us a great spot to see the sunrise.
-I thought things were going well until I felt a drop of water on my hand.
-Then there were a couple of drops.
-It started drizzling and my chance of seeing sunrise was gone.
+Things were going well until I felt a cold drop of water at the back of my hand.
+Then there were a couple more drops.
+It started drizzling, and I knew my chance of seeing sunrise was gone.

-Disappointed for the nth time, I took a walk around the top level of the temple hoping to calm my thoughts.
-An internal monologue began in my head and it told me that I shouldn’t keep expecting things to happen the way I want it.
-That I have no control.
-That I should just enjoy where I was—in a beautiful temple full of history.
-That everything I felt was of no importance compared to the grandness of this place.
+Disappointed, I took a walk around the top level of the temple hoping to calm myself.
+I had an internal monologue about how I shouldn’t keep expecting things to happen the way I want it—that I have no control, that I should enjoy where I was—in a beautiful temple full of history, that everything I felt was of no importance compared to the grandness of this place.

-Borobudur Park is a huge place to walk around in so you could explore other things aside from the temple itself.
-My walk took me to an elephant camp.
-Closer inspection showed that they seemed to be chained to the ground.
+Borobudur Park is huge.
+There’s a lot to explore aside from the temple.
+My feet took me to an elephant camp.
+A closer look revealed my suspicion—that they were chained to the ground.

-One pulled on its chains using its snout.
-When it saw me, it stopped what it was doing, waved its snout in my direction, and moved closer to look at me.
+One of the elephants tried to pull its chains using its snout.
+When it saw me, it stopped what it was doing, waved its slender trunk in my direction, and moved closer to look at me.
 I stared at its eyes for a while trying to understand its thoughts.